-The impact assessment complies with Ugandan legislation and guidelines described in Section 4, Legislative, Policy and Administrative Framework.
+The impact assessment was based on the requirements and guidelines provided in Tanzanian legislation and described in Section 4, Legislative, Policy and Administrative Framework.

-This impact assessment also concords with international guidance, also described in Section 4, including:
+This impact assessment also complies with international guidance, also described in Section 4, including:

 - International Finance Corporation's (IFC) environmental and social performance standards - Equator Principles - other relevant international standards and guidelines.